Length orthospectrum of convex bodies on flat tori: Correlation functions for differential forms

 as a consequence of the change of variable formula and of the commutation of $e^{t\mathbf{V}_{-\beta_0}}$ and $\mathbf{T}_{\tilde{x}}$.
-With the above conventions, we can make things slightly more concrete using Fourier series.
-Following~\S\ref{ss:fourier}, we write
+With the above conventions, we can decompose differential forms using Fourier series.
+Following~\S\ref{ss:differential}, we write

 We collect in the following lemma several useful properties of $\Cor_{\varphi,\mathbf{T}_{-\tilde{x}}^*(\psi)}(t,\beta_0)$. \begin{lemm} Using the above conventions, one has, for every $(\varphi,\psi)\in\Omega^{k_1}(S\IT^d)\times \Omega^{k_2}(S\IT^d)$, and $t\in \R$,